Guides for how to perform various updates to this website

 Add Page/Link to the Navigation

-All of the links in the top navigation are configured in the file located at website/_data/navigation.yml
+All of the links in the top navigation are configured in the file located at website/_data/navigation.yml.
+These can be links to other pages on this website,

 files on this website (such as pdf), or external links to other websites.
 You can currently find examples of each of these in the navigation file.
 Additionally,